tzanis-anevlavis/cis2m/README.md

 # cis2m
 ## Computing Controlled Invariant Sets in Two Moves

-This tool computes a Controlled Invariant Set for Discrete-time Linear Systems.
-It is an implementation of the algorithm proposed in:
+The provided code computes a Controlled Invariant Set for Discrete-time Linear Systems.
+It is an implementation in MATLAB of the algorithm proposed in:

 Tzanis Anevlavis and Paulo Tabuada,
 "Computing controlled invariant sets in two moves",